CallumAlexander/CallumAlexander/README.md

 I help co-lead a committee of 25 members while heading various sub committees on running and developing the club.
 <br>
-From June 2021 to May 2022, I was the **Website & Publicity Secretary** for Edinburgh University Men's Hockey Club
+From June 2021 to May 2022, I was the **Website & Publicity Secretary** for Edinburgh University Men's Hockey Club.
-My role is to manage the public image of the club through our various social media channels and website.
+My role ias to manage the public image of the club through our various social media channels and website.
 You can find the club website I designed from scratch [here](https://euhc.co.uk), and my social media content [here](https://www.instagram.com/eumhc/) (Look for content dated between June 2021 to May 2022)

 <br><br>
 When I manage to free up some time from studying and working: